solvz/solvz/README.md

 --------------------------------

 * 🌍  I'm based in India
-* 🌱  Working on advancing skills
+* 🌱  Working on learning new skills and advancing older ones
 * ✉️  You can contact me at [krishnarajeev2005@gmail.com](mailto:krishnarajeev2005@gmail.com)

 ## Skills